OpenARDF/Arducon/README.md

 # Arducon
-Arducon is an Arduino-based ARDF transmitter controller for conducting Amateur Radio Direction-Finding (ARDF) competitions.
+Arducon is an Arduino-based ARDF transmitter controller for conducting Radio Orienteering (aka, Amateur Radio Direction-Finding - ARDF) competitions.

 When connected to the audio output of an Amateur Radio handy-talky or similar receiver Arducon will decode Dual-Tone Multi Frequency (DTMF) tones that are used to configure and control Arducon.

-When connected to the microphone input of an Amateur Radio handy-talky or similar transmitter Arducon will control the transmitter to cause it to send signals of the proper timing and format for regulation ARDF competitions.
-Arducon is suitable for controlling most 2m or 80m transmitters used for ARDF.
+When connected to the microphone input of an Amateur Radio handy-talky or similar transmitter Arducon will control the transmitter to cause it to send signals of the proper timing and format for regulation Radio Orienteering competitions.
+Arducon is suitable for controlling most 2m or 80m transmitters used for Radio Orienteering.

 Consult the <a href="https://docs.google.com/document/d/12K_Gxl0QbTVqAUzWxVBv87l9BldALZO71cXGYb9wk7I/edit?usp=sharing">User Manual</a>  for more information on Arducon and its capabilities.